Aatmaj-Zephyr/Learning-Python/Intermediate/Day 41/README.md

 The derived class `sample2` can also use the functions declared in the master class.
 This is how the function `fun` could be used  and run successfully.

-I hope you do not have any more doubts, if you have, please feel free to post them in the [comments on Dev.to](https://dev.to/aatmaj/learning-python-intermediate-course-day-41-inheritance-in-python-53la)
+I hope you do not have any more doubts, if you have, please feel free to post them in the comments on [Dev.to here](https://dev.to/aatmaj/learning-python-intermediate-course-day-41-inheritance-in-python-53la)

 ____